Are you interested in studying in Turku? Below you can find a checklist to assist you in getting started with.

 4) Student visa/residence permit and insurance

 The next vital step is to check if you need to apply for a visa in case one is required for you to arrive and/or live in Finland.
 Please note that the application process takes time, and therefore the process should commence immediately after confirming your study place.
 Non-EU/ETA citizens are also required to have a valid health insurance in order to arrive in Finland.

 - Visas and residence permits for starter’s guidance (Study in Finland)

 Applying for a residence permit for studies (Finnish Immigration Service)

 - Further information on insurance requirements (Finnish Immigration Service)

 Now that you have secured all the necessary permits, documents and insurance it’s time to look for an apartment.
 Universities in Finland do not offer accommodations for students.
 Instead, student housing is offered by different organizations or the municipality you will live in.

 After moving to Finland for your studies, you will need to register yourself into the Population Information System in order to get an ID card or an ID code.
 You will need those in a variety of situations in Finnish everyday life such as using health care services, opening a bank account and getting a library card.
 To be registered with a municipality of residence, you need to visit your local register office.

-- University of Turku’s survival guide: instructions for how to register and apply for the ID card/code.
+- Infopankki’s page on how to register and apply for the ID card/code